strengthandwill/collage-lwp/README.md

 # Collage Live Wallpaper

-Collage Live Wallpaper is an android mobile app built to demonstrate how Live Wallpaper can be implemented in Android.
+Collage Live Wallpaper is an android mobile app that demonstrates how Live Wallpaper can be implemented in Android.

 The mobile app is available at [Google Play].